Top Ten Marilyn Monroe Films

 1. "The Seven Year Itch" (1955)

-Featuring Monroe in one of her most iconic roles, The Seven Year Itch is the movie that probably best crystallizes her screen persona as the sexy, yet naïve, blonde.
+Featuring Marilyn in one of her most iconic roles, The Seven Year Itch crystallizes her popular screen persona as the sexy, yet naïve, blonde.
 Based on the play by George Axelrod (and adapted by him and director Billy Wilder for the screen), the film revolves around the exploits of Richard Sherman (Tom Ewell), an ordinary New York businessman left behind in the hot city to work while his wife and son are vacationing in the country for the summer.
 Although Richard is determined to be well-behaved while his wife and son are gone, his overactive imagination and looming midlife crisis are making that difficult.
 Then, when a beautiful actress (Marilyn) moves in upstairs, Richard’s willpower (and conscience) will be tested like never before.
-Without question, this movie's most famous scene is the one that features Monroe in her iconic white dress standing over a subway grate.
+Without question, the most famous scene in The Seven Year Itch is the one featuring Marilyn in her iconic white dress standing over a subway grate.
 The scene was actually shot in two takes: one in the studio and the other on Lexington Avenue in New York.
 The famous publicity picture featuring Marilyn's skirt flying over her head was taken during the NYC shoot and it quickly became one of the most memorable images of her entire career.
 Although Marilyn was everyone’s first choice to play Richard Sherman’s dream girl, Billy Wilder originally wanted Walter Matthau to play the role of Richard.
 However, Matthau was still an unknown at the time and, as such, 20th Century Fox refused to hire him in such a large role.
 The role was given instead to the Tony-winning Tom Ewell, who had originated the role on Broadway.
 Those familiar with the play will notice that a lot of changes were made in adapting the story to the screen.
-Many of them were done to appease the Hays Office (who seemed to watch this film particularly closely) but, luckily, very few of the changes truly hurt the humor of the film.
+Many of them were done to appease the Hays Office (who seemed to watch the film particularly closely) but, luckily, very few of the changes truly hurt the movie's humor.
 The Seven Year Itch still remains one of Marilyn’s best comedies and one of Billy Wilder’s most beloved films.

 2. "Some Like It Hot" (1959)